-If there are not enough services available during recycling, a request is queued until an instance becomes available.
+If there are not enough instances available during recycling, a request is queued until an instance becomes available.
 If the service's maximum wait time is reached during this period, the logs record the same message that they normally would.

 Checking for invalid data connections

 When a service instance sits idle, it can be difficult for a server administrator to determine if connections to the source data are being successfully maintained.
 ArcGIS Server has built-in mechanisms to check for invalid connections to enterprise geodatabases.
 These checks prevent your service from appearing unresponsive after a connection to the database is dropped or interrupted.

 Support for the invalid data connection check does not include file geodatabases.